 Distance: 96 km (60 mi)

 Living in Mumbai and not having visited Lonavala/Khandala is almost sin.
 The beautiful twin cities are famous for the adventure activities and lots more.
-You could enjoy trekking, camping, waterfall rappelling, make a short trip to the Korigad Fort, the Karla and Bhaja caves, the Lonavala Wax Museum and the Duke’s Nose.
+Take a bike ride from Mumbai to Lonavala and enjoy trekking, camping, waterfall rappelling, and more.
+Make a short trip to the Korigad Fort, the Karla and Bhaja caves, the Lonavala Wax Museum and the Duke’s Nose.

 Not only that, the Mumbai-Pune Expressway route in itself is an amazing experience and you’re bound to feel rejuvenated even before you touch down at Lonavala.
 Also, you should definitely consider stopping over at Bushy Dam, Tiger Point, Rajmachi Point and Lonavala Lake en route.